Applying for Australian citizenship

 Candidates will receive a detailed invitation from the Department of Home Affairs confirming their Citizenship Ceremony date and location, and other important information.
 Council will email a reminder two business days before the ceremony.

 At the ceremony, successful applicants are required to make a pledge of commitment as a citizen of the Commonwealth of Australia.
 All new citizens are then presented with a Certificate of Australian Citizenship, which formally represents conferral of Australian Citizenship.

 The Mayor of Melton presides over Citizenship Ceremonies.
-Members of Parliament, that represent the City of Melton, Local, State and Federal, are also invited to attend Citizenship Ceremonies.
+Melton City Councillors and Members of Parliament with electorates in the Melton City Council area are also invited to attend Citizenship Ceremonies.

 What happens if I cannot attend a Citizenship ceremony?